Fergie1987/Learning-JavaScript-DesktopApplication/README.md

 3: Development and Communication.

 The application pages are all hosted on an Express Node.js Server.
-The JavaScript Library used within the application is JQuery.
+JQuery was the JavaScript Library used within this application.

 The BootStrap CSS Library was included to enable responsive application pages.